Ttrebus/Java-IE1/README.md

 # Java-IE1
-This contains the files I have modified for my Intermediary Java Exam 1.
+This contains the two files I had modify for my Intermediary Java Exam 1.